 'A_very_long_last_name' --> Not truncated

-Truncation in UNION statements is one of the few cases where the query order of an SQL statement influences the result set.
-The only other case I know of is using the RANK() OVER function.
+UNION statement truncation is a rare occurrence where the query order of an SQL statement impacts the result set.
+Another instance is when the RANK() OVER function is utilized.

 Teradata UNION ALL vs. UNION Performance

-A runtime error will occur if table “Table2” contains UNICODE characters in column “col1”, because the character set of the first select statement defines the character set of the result set:
+A runtime error may occur if column “col1” in table “Table2” contains UNICODE characters.
+This is because the character set of the first SELECT statement determines the character set of the result set.

 Teradata Join Pushing

-Join Pushing aims to prevent spooling of all UNION ALL branches into a common spool before further processing.
-Instead, the Optimizer pushes the joins into all or some branches.
-Here is an example.
-The figure below shows the execution plan without join pushing (both branches of the UNION ALL are spooled into a common spool); in the next step, the joins with Table 1 and Table 2 are done:
+Pushing Join eliminates the requirement of spooling all UNION ALL branches into a shared spool before additional processing.
+Alternatively, the Optimizer pushes the joins into some or all the branches.
+For instance, the diagram below represents the execution plan without Join Pushing (both branches of UNION ALL are spooled into a common spool).
+In the following step, the joins with Table 1 and Table 2 are executed:

-The following figure shows a possible execution plan with Join Pushing applied.
-Whether this plan is chosen depends on how the Optimizer estimates the costs.
-The Optimizer can choose between different plans.
-The plan below is just one of them.
-Two other possible plans are to join Table 2 with Table 3 and Table 4 or to join Table 1 and Table 2 first and push the result into the branches.
+The figure below displays a potential execution plan with implemented Join Pushing, chosen based on the Optimizer’s cost estimation.
+The Optimizer has multiple plans, and the illustrated plan is merely an example.
+Other potential plans consist of joining Table 2 with Table 3 and Table 4 or initially joining Table 1 and Table 2 and subsequently pushing the result into the branches.

-When can the join be pushed to the UNION branches without changing the query result?
+When can the join be pushed to UNION branches without altering the query result?

 Table1 Join (Table2 UNION ALL Table3)